imflamboyant/serverless-aws-chat/README.md

 - AWS CLI configured with appropriate permissions
 - AWS CDK installed (`npm install -g aws-cdk`)

-> Note: the code above uses CDK constructs from alpha modules, meaning that it is still considered experimental and under active development.
+> Note: the project uses CDK constructs from IoT Core alpha modules, meaning that they are still considered experimental and under active development.
 Please be aware that breaking changes might happen in the future.
 I will keep the codebase up to date, and in the meantime feel free to consult the CDK docs of [aws-iot-alpha](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-iot-alpha-readme.html) and [aws-iot-actions-alpha](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-iot-actions-alpha-readme.html) for details.